sematext/spm-metrics-js/README.md

 We recommend reading the documentation of [Measured](https://github.com/felixge/node-measured) for a better understanding of the measurement functions.

-## Create Events to correlatee with your metrics in SPM
+## Create Events to correlate events with metrics in SPM

 Add an event to SPM Events, the callback function is optional (see events of spm-metrics-js)